 Easy strawberry ice cream

-My usage of dairy was driven by the fridge content, you can use different ratio of creams, milk, yoghurt you like to, just keep the total amount the same.
-If you will use more yoghurt or sour cream remember to add more sugar.
+My usage of dairy was driven by the fridge content, you can use a different ratio of creams, milk, yogurt you like to, just keep the total amount the same.
+If you will use more yogurt or sour cream remember to add more sugar.
 The more double cream you add, the more creamy ice cream will get.

 Adapted from Bea

 - 120g double cream

 - 1 Tbsp freshly squeezed lemon juice